WE HAVE RAISED A $4.5M SEED 🚀

-Breakdown of HackerOne 2022 Security report: What it means for API security?
+Breakdown of HackerOne 2022 Security Report: What it means for API security?

 It’s year end and we have some awesome 2022 API security insights for you!
 Hackerone last week released its security report for 2022 highlighting some amazing security industry trends.
 In this blog, we will share with you what this report means for API security.